-Within 45 days of an individual's admission to services, the Network Service Provider shall complete the North Carolina Family Assessment Scale for General Services and Reunification® (NCFAS-G+R) as the required initial assessment to assist in identifying areas of focus in treatment.
-The NCFAS-G+R and Plans of Care (Initial and Master) must be completed for all individuals served, to include those transferred from another program within the same agency.
+Within 45 days of an individual's admission to services, the Network Service Provider shall complete the North Carolina Family Assessment Scale for General Services and Reunification® (NCFAS-G+R) or the Child and Adolescent Needs and Strengths (CANS) Assessment as the required initial assessment to assist in identifying areas of focus in treatment.
+The NCFAS-G+R or CANS and Plans of Care (Initial and Master) must be completed for all individuals served, including those transferred from another program within the same agency.

-Network Service Providers are encouraged to use a variety of reliable and valid screening and assessment tools in addition to the NCFAS-G+R as part of the assessment process, with focus on screening for co-occurring mental health and substance use disorder.
+Network Service Providers are encouraged to use a variety of reliable and valid screening and assessment tools in addition to the NCFAS-G+R or CANS as part of the assessment process, with focus on screening for co-occurring mental health and substance use disorder.
 Additionally, Network Service Providers are encouraged to gather collateral information in coordination with the individual served, their family and other system partners, to include such things 4 as: school records; mental health and substance abuse evaluations and treatment history; and level of cognitive functioning to develop a comprehensive understanding of the young person's and their family's circumstances.